Effective date: July 1, 1999 – revised January 2018

 Additional External Approvals:

-Only the President or Vice President for Administration and Finance may seek advance approval or exemptions from approval from those external approving authorities that may be required for any procurement or disbursement transaction.
+Only the President or Chief Financial Officer and Associate Vice President for Finance and Business Services may seek advance approval or exemptions from approval from those external approving authorities that may be required for any procurement or disbursement transaction.

 Employees are reminded that, under these provisions, it is their responsibility to: